-A passive LTI multiport has 2 sets of ports, referred to as port set 1 and port set 2.
+A device under study (DUS) is a passive LTI multiport having 2 sets of ports, referred to as port set 1 and port set 2.
 Port set 1 consists of m ports numbered from 1 to m, and port set 2 consists of n ports numbered from 1 to n, where m and n are integers greater than or equal to 1.
-This multiport will be referred to as "the (m + n)-port".
-In what follows, when we say that port set 1 is connected to an m-port generator or an m-port load, it is assumed that its ports are numbered from 1 to m, and that, for any integer $p \in \{1, ..., m\}$, its port p is connected to port p of port set 1 (positive terminal to positive terminal and negative terminal to negative terminal).
-Likewise, when we say that port set 2 is connected to an n-port generator or an n-port load, it is assumed that its ports are numbered from 1 to n, and that, for any integer $q \in \{1, \ldots, n\}$, its port q is connected to port q of port set 2 (positive terminal to positive terminal and negative terminal to negative terminal).
+The DUS is an (m + n)-port.
+In what follows, when we say that port set 1 is connected to an m-port device, it is assumed that the ports of the m-port device are numbered from 1 to m, and that, for any integer $p \in \{1, ..., m\}$, its port p is connected to port p of port set 1 (positive terminal to positive terminal and negative terminal to negative terminal).
+Likewise, when we say that port set 2 is connected to an n-port device, it is assumed that the ports of the n-port device are numbered from 1 to n, and that, for any integer $q \in \{1, \ldots, n\}$, its port q is connected to port q of port set 2 (positive terminal to positive terminal and negative terminal to negative terminal).

-The (m + n)-port operates in the harmonic steady state, at a given frequency.
+The DUS operates in the harmonic steady state, at a given frequency f_G .
 It is used in two configurations, which are shown in Fig. 7.
-In configuration A (CA), port set 1 is connected to an LTI m-port generator of internal impedance matrix \mathbf{Z}{S1} at the given frequency, and port set 2 is connected to an LTI n-port load of impedance matrix \mathbf{Z}{S2} at the given frequency.
-In configuration B (CB), port set 1 is connected to an LTI m-port load of impedance matrix \mathbf{Z}{S1} at the given frequency, and port set 2 is connected to an LTI m-port load of impedance matrix \mathbf{Z}{S1} at the given frequency, and port set 2 is connected to an LTI n-port generator of internal impedance matrix \mathbf{Z}{S2} at the given frequency.
+In configuration A (CA), port set 1 is connected to an LTI m-port generator of internal impedance matrix \mathbf{Z}{S1} at f_G , and port set 2 is connected to an LTI nport load of impedance matrix \mathbf{Z}{S2} at f_G .
+In configuration B (CB), port set 1 is connected to an LTI m-port load of impedance matrix \mathbf{Z}{S1} at f_G , and port set 2 is connected to an LTI n-port generator of internal impedance matrix \mathbf{Z}{S2} at f_G .
 Let us use: